wipfli/demotiles/terrain-tiles/README.md

     	layout: {'visibility':  'visible'},
     	paint: {'hillshade-exaggeration':  0.33}
     }

 4.)
-With all of these combined, the style should look something like this
+With all of these combined, the style should look something like this.

     style: {